Cost of Attendance 2016-2017

 |Utah Resident Living with Parents||Utah Resident Living on Campus||Utah Resident Living Off Campus||Non-Resident Living with Parents||Non-Resident Living On Campus||Non-Resident Living Off Campus|

-** The Books and Supplies portion of the budget includes the onetime cost incurred for the purchase of a laptop computer.
-The allocation for that purchase is $2,200.
+** The budget includes the onetime $2,300 cost incurred for the purchase of a laptop computer.

 For non-residents, under current University of Utah institutional policy, students are able to apply for residency after successfully completing 40 law school credit hours at the University of Utah (1–1.5 years).
 Law students earn 30 credits by the end of spring semester during their first year.
 Most non-resident students then choose to attend summer school for ten credits because the University charges in-state tuition to all students for summer term-regardless of their official classification.
 After completing the ten credits in summer school, non-resident students are eligible to petition for reclassification in August, before the start of their fall semester (students must also obtain a Utah driver’s license, Utah vehicle registration and Utah voter registration card at least 90 days before the start of the fall semester).
 Based on our current tuition rates, this translates to tuition savings of over $45,000 for the last two years of law school.

 While the completion of 40 credit hours is the most common method our students use to qualify for residency, there are a number of situations under which a non-resident can be reclassified as a resident.
 The University’s information on residency is available at: http://admissions.utah.edu/apply/residency/.
 The College of Law admissions staff will assist you by serving as a liaison with the University’s Office of Admissions to answer questions about the residency appeal and application process.